 My results were... underwhelming.

-We assumed that we could sell ANY product simply by running paid traffic to the landing pages of our affiliates, optimizing the ads, scaling them and pretty much printing our own money.
+I assumed I could sell ANY product simply by running paid traffic to the landing pages of my affiliates, optimizing the ads, scaling them, and printing our own money.

 This was a total failure.